Aminah felt hopeless — she was losing her sons.

 Our team members encouraged Aminah and her two boys to begin attending church with her neighbor so they can build relationships with other believers and grow in their new faith.
 Our team members also remain in communication with the family and are praying that the entire family — including Aminah’s husband and other son — come to know Jesus and the hope He gives.

 Today there are millions of people across the Middle East and Central Asia who are searching for hope.
-Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus and connects people to the Underground Church where they can develop relationships and grow in their faith.
+Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus and connects people to the persecuted church where they can develop relationships and grow in their faith.

 Would you give today to help more families like this one — sharing the message of hope in Jesus with those surrounded by spiritual darkness?